Baldur's Gate: Enhanced editions

-The original game was remade in 2012 by Overhaul Games, later becoming Beamdog, 14 years after the release of the original game.
+The original game was remade in 2012 by Overhaul Games and Beamdog, 14 years after the release of the original game.
 It was re-released on multiple platforms as Baldur's Gate: Enhanced Edition, a collection of the original game and its expansion Tales of the Sword Coast.
-A brand new expansion named Baldur's Gate: Siege of Dragonspear was released on March 31, 2016.
+A brand new expansion named Baldur's Gate: Siege of Dragonspear was released in 2016.

-On March 15, 2012, Baldur's Gate II: Enhanced Edition was announced.
-It was developed by Overhaul Games for PC, Mac, and iPad.
-It features "a re-forged version of the Infinity Engine with a variety of modern improvements."
-Baldur's Gate II: Enhanced Edition was announced as a Beamdog exclusive that would feature some new content and widescreen compatibility, and would continue to utilize 2nd Edition D&D rules.
-Beamdog since also made enhanced versions of other Infinity Engine games, including Icewind Dale, Planescape: Torment and Neverwinter Nights.
+Baldur's Gate II: Enhanced Edition, a remake of the second game, was released in 2013.
+It was developed by Overhaul Games for PC, Mac OS X, iOS, Linux and Android, featuring a modified version of the Infinity Engine.
+The game features new content and widescreen compatibility, and utilized 2nd Edition D&D rules.
+Beamdog also made enhanced versions of other Infinity Engine games, including Icewind Dale, Planescape: Torment and Neverwinter Nights.

-The enhanced versions were released for Nintendo Switch, PlayStation 4, and Xbox One in October 2019.
+The enhanced versions were released for Nintendo Switch, PlayStation 4, and Xbox One in 2019.